non/debox/README.md

 ### Set up

-If you have a project using Scala 2.10 and SBT, add the following to your `build.sbt` file:
+If you use SBT to build your project, you can use Debox via the following snippet:

 ```
-resolvers += "bintray/non" at "http://dl.bintray.com/non/maven"
+resolvers += Resolver.sonatypeRepo("releases"),

-libraryDependencies += "org.spire-math" %% "debox" % "0.7.1"
+libraryDependencies += "org.spire-math" %% "debox" % "0.7.2"
 ```

 ### Debox Types